nebulastream/nebulastream/docs/design/20240822_query_frontend.md

 Parser generators generate the the parser code based on the grammar.
 One then must only transform the geric data stuctures of pared tokens into custom datastructed, for example representing SQL statements with a select, from, and where clasue.

-Parsers of existing systems can be taken as a baseline already defining large parts of the targeted grammar and custim data structures.
+Parsers of existing systems can be taken as a baseline already defining large parts of the targeted grammar and custom data structures.

 # Our Proposed Solution
 We want to base our implementation on the DuckDB parser (https://github.com/duckdb/duckdb/tree/main/third_party/libpg_query), which in turn is based on the PostgreSQL parser (https://github.com/pganalyze/libpg_query).